fbaumdicker/SpacerPlacer/README.md

 "@" specifies that the following argument is the path to a config file.
 The example configs use example data found in "example_data" directory.
 You can use them as a template for your own input data.

+## CRISPR-evo-inator
+CRISPR-evo-inator is a tool to predict the direction of transcription of CRISPR arrays.
+It is based on the CRISPR array reconstruction algorithm of SpacerPlacer.
+Currently, the transcription orientation can be predicted within SpacerPlacer using the option "--determine_orientation".

+If run with this option, SpacerPlacer will predict the orientation of the CRISPR arrays by running the reconstruction of the given CRISPR arrays in the given (forward) orientation and by reversing the arrays and running the reconstruction again.
+These two reconstructions are then compared.
+If the difference in likelihoods between the forward and reverse reconstructions exceeds a threshold, which can be provided by the user with "--orientation_threshold <threshold>", SpacerPlacer will predict the orientation accordingly.
+This orientation is then used for reporting details about the reconstruction and parameter estimates in the summary and result files.

+As described in the section "Output" section, all information for reconstructions with both orientations is accessible in the respective directories.
+If the difference in likelihoods is below the threshold, SpacerPlacer will use the forward/provided orientation as default.

 ## Input data
 The CRISPR array input data has to be provided in a specific format.
 We provide two alternative input formats: